-In general, the states with the highest percentage of engineers in their workforce are centers of automobile and aircraft manufacturing, such as Michigan and Washington, or states that rank high on employment in high science, engineering and technology establishments as a share of total employment, such as Massachusetts, California, and Colorado (see indicator 4.2).
-The relatively low percentage of trained engineers in North Carolina's workforce is a cause for concern, because regions with a high concentration of engineers have a greater capacity for innovation and often lead in key industries.3 For North Carolina to outpace the comparison states and rise above the U.S. average on the percentage of trained engineers in its workforce, it would also need to increase the technology levels of its existing companies and to start and grow new high SET companies.
-The concentrated geographic distribution and employment of the state's high SET employment establishments suggest that broadening the distribution of such establishments across North Carolina, as well as deepening the existing concentrations of such establishments, would help increase the share of the state's employees trained as engineers.
+In general, the states with the highest percentage of engineers in their workforce are centers of automobile and aircraft manufacturing, such as Michigan and Washington, or states that rank high on employment in high science, engineering and technology establishments as share of total employment, such as Washington, Virginia, and California (see indicator 4.2).
+The relatively low percentage of trained engineers in North Carolina's workforce is a cause for concern, because regions with a high concentration of engineers have a greater capacity for innovation and often lead in key industries.3 For North Carolina to outpace the comparison states and rise above the U.S. average on the percentage of trained engineers in its workforce, it would also need to continue to increase the technology levels of its existing companies and to start and grow new high science, engineering and technology companies.
+The concentrated geographic distribution and employment of the state's high science, engineering and technology employment establishments suggest that broadening the distribution of such establishments across North Carolina, as well as deepening the existing concentrations of such establishments, would help increase the share of the state's employees trained as engineers.